Ko11e/Save_the_egg/TESTING.md

 ## Manual Testing
 ### User Stories

-  1. As a User, i would like to understand the game after reading the instuctions ones
+  1. As a User, i want the explanation and the rules of the game to be clear and easy to understand.

-    -
+    - At the start of the game clear instructions of the game and of the levels are presented to the user
+    - User is prompted and instructed when invalid information is entered

   2. As a User, i want some pysichs to be behind the game